Hoyasumii/bee-movie/README.md

 Enjoy your flight.

-Then if we're lucky, we'll have just enough pollen to do the jo
+Then if we're lucky, we'll have just enough pollen to do the job